Covid 19 coronavirus: Bar owners, tourism businesses discuss lockdown impact to Epidemic Response Committee

 Meanwhile, some tourism businesses have been suffering, but have said domestic travel being allowed under level 2 will help.

-Yesterday Treasury officials failed to front at the meeting which National Party leader Simon Bridges said was "entirely unacceptable".
+Yesterday Treasury officials failed to front at the meeting, which National Party leader Simon Bridges said was "entirely unacceptable".

-Treasury Secretary Caralee McLeish is due to appear today at around 12pm.
+Treasury secretary Caralee McLeish is due to appear today at about noon.

 Speaking at today's meeting are: